liangchow/zindi-amazon-secret-runway/README.md

 - Road Network: Open Street Map (OSM) geospatial data were used for this project to identify roads during the image cleaning process.

 ## Data Processing:
-- Band Selection:
-- Cropping:
-- Normalization:
-- Augmentation:
+- Bands Selection: Sentinel 1 and 2 data were merged using GEE and a total of 9 bands are available for all images (training and inference).
+- Cropping: Training images are 512px x 512px at 10m/px resolution.
+The inference images match the bounding boxes provided by the Zindi team.
+- Normalization: The RGB channels are normalized to the ImageNet values.
+The other bands are normalized to the mean / std values of the entire training set.
+See utils/Calculate Channel Stats.ipynb for details.
+- Augmentation: Standard data augmentation methods are used, including random cropping to 224px x 224px, rotation / flips, normalization, etc.

 ## Model Architecture
-UNET with special encoder

-## Environment Setup
-This project is configured to run on Google Colab.
-Satellite imagery used for training and inference is stored on Google Drive.
+UNET with ResNet50 encoder and ImageNet pre-trained weights for RGB bands.
+The code supports additional bands beyond the RGB channels and the optimizer supports different learning rates for the additional bands.

 ## Usage Instructions
 - Data Preparation: